JesseDahl/d3.spinner/README.md

 That's pretty much it, ezpz.

 -------------------------------
-Here is a semi-working example.
-The wheel spins, you can add items to it.
-It just doesn't save anything to the server because my AWS account isn't free anymore and I haven't figured out what I want to do with my site yet.
+Here is a working example.
+The wheel spins, you can add items to it, and you can save the list to the server.

 http://jessedahl.com/#/spinner